 - Working knowledge of the Experience Server (CRX), including the Content Explorer

-- Basic knowledge of JSP (JavaServer Pages), with the ability to understand and modify simple JSP examples
+- For developing in the classic UI, basic knowledge of JSP (JavaServer Pages) including the ability to understand and modify simple JSP examples is also required.

 It is also recommended that you read and follow the Guidelines and Best Practices.